This maple pumpkin mousse is made in the traditional way - with whipped cream & egg whites - a wonderfully festive dessert for the holidays!

 Combine pumpkin puree, maple syrup, spice, vanilla, and salt together in a large bowl, set aside.

-In a small bowl, sprinkle gelatin over water and allow to soak for 5 minutes.
+In a small bowl, sprinkle gelatin over cold water and allow to soak for 5 minutes.

 Transfer gelatin bowl to microwave, heat in 10-second increments until gelatin melts.

 In a separate bowl, whip egg whites on high speed until stiff peaks form.
 You can do this in a stand mixer, or in a medium bowl with an electric mixer / hand mixer.